Footage from this movie is used.

 The scene in which Brock repeatedly slaps the doctor, who cries out with every strike "Your mother!
 Your father!" culminating in "Your mother and your father!" references a climactic scene in "Chinatown".

 Sawyer calls Pickett, the man with a plastered nose, "Chinatown", refering to Jack Nicholson's character.

 The line "Forget it, Nick.
-It's Sandford."
-Is similar to the last line in Chinatown: "Forget it Jake, it's Chinatown."
+It's Sandford." is just like the last line in Chinatown: "Forget it Jake, it's Chinatown."